 - When germs, such as the virus that causes COVID-19, invade our bodies, they attack and multiply.
-This causes infection and illness. - Our immune system uses several tools to fight infection, such as antibodies and specific immune cells called B and T lymphocytes. - Vaccines are used to help the immune system create immune cells and antibodies in order to prevent illness. - + After vaccination, the body is left with a supply of "memory" cells and antibodies that will recognize and remember how to fight specific germs in the future. - + Like many other vaccines, the COVID-19 mRNA vaccines require two doses to build protection. - + The Johnson & Johnson (Janssen) COVID-19 adenovirus vaccine requires one dose to build protection.
+This causes infection and illness. - Our immune system uses several tools to fight infection, such as antibodies and specific immune cells called B and T lymphocytes. - Vaccines are used to help the immune system create immune cells and antibodies in order to prevent illness. - After vaccination, the body is left with a supply of "memory" cells and antibodies that will recognize and remember how to fight specific germs in the future. - Like many other vaccines, some of the COVID-19 vaccines require multiple doses to build protection.